Roman Republic

 Image from Karen Wilson and Deborah Bekken (referenced below, Map 1, p. xviii): my additions in red

 1. “... can be reconstructed on the basis of a completely preserved duplicate from Ebla [in modern Syria] and other recently published duplicates of unknown provenance.
 Only a tiny fraction of the 289 toponyms [in the list] can be identified and related to places attested in administrative texts from other archives.
-[According to Douglas Frayne (referenced below, 1992) they] belong to two groups;
+[According to Douglas Frayne (referenced below, 1992) they] belong to two groups:

 2. [the toponyms of the first group were] located in the north of Babylonia; and

-3. [those] in second group [were located] in the Transtigridian region (between the Tigris and the Zagros mountains to the east), the Zagros [themselves] and Khuzistan.
+3. [those] in second group [were located] in the Transtigridian region (between the Tigris and the Zagros mountains to the east), the Zagros [themselves] and Khuzistan.”

-Piotr Steinkeller (referenced below, 2013, p.
+Piotr Steinkeller (referenced below, 2013, at p.
 148) argued that:

 1. “Since the LGN was known already in the ED IIIa period, [the likely date of the Abu Salabikh text], it must reflect a considerably earlier situation.”